aistabci/abci-docs/en/docs/storage.md

     The files created under `$SGE_ARDIR` will be deleted when the Reserved service is finished, so the necessary files should be copied to the home area or group area using `cp` command etc.

 !!! warning
-    The compute node (A) contains two NVMe SSDs with separate local storage for local scratch and persistent local scratch (Reserved only).
+    Compute node (A) has two NVMe SSDs and persistent local scratch uses `/local2`.
+Local scratch and persistent local scratch may be assigned to the same storage.
-    Since the compute node (V) contains only one NVMe SSD, the local storage for local scratch usage and the local storage for persistent local scratch (Reserved only) usage are the same storage.
+    Compute node (V) has only one NVMe SSD, so local scratch and persistent local scratch are always assigned to the same storage and share its capacity.
-    Pay attention to usage when using persistent local scratch (Reserved only).
+    In both cases, pay attention to usage when using persistent local scratch.

-### Using as a BeeOND storage
+### BeeOND storage

 By using the BeeGFS On Demand (BeeOND), you can aggregate local storages attached to compute nodes on which your job is running to use as a temporal distributed shared file system.
 To use BeeOND, you need to submit job with `-l USE_BEEOND=1` option.